acailuv/DropoutPredictionApp/README.md

 # Student Dropout Prediction App
 Predict whether a student will be dropped out when goinf through university using 6 most influential features.
 The dataset provided in this repository is modified from Kaggle.

-Since we do not have access to the problem, it is not impossible that we might have missed some extra information that might affect overall predictions.
+Since we do not have access to the problem, we might have missed some extra information that might affect overall predictions.
 This means that if something is a little bit odd in this prediction app, we cannot say for sure why or how the artificial intelligence predict so.
 I hope you understand this handicap, enjoy :).

 ## Team Members
 - Leon Chrisdion